Have You Heard?

 The recent Daring To Lead report shows that nonprofit leaders consider Peer-To-Peer Learning and individual coaching the most effective means of professional development.
 Peer networks are especially effective at reducing feelings of isolation and the sense that one’s ‘problems’ are unique.
-An Executive Director's Leaders Circle is ongoing through 2013.
-Look for our Board Chair-CEO retreat coming later this year.
+A new Executive Director's Leaders Circle is starting in March, 2014 Look for our Board Chair-CEO retreat event in 2014 as well.

 To enhance the management and governance of regional nonprofit organizations through capacity-building programs and services.

 2013 Nonprofit Day: Age of Austerity - Era of Abundance